Inspiration

 Reclaimed parquet flooring:

-When reclaiming parquet in the UK, we tend to find Panga Panga as opposed to Wenge, because it comes from the parts of Africa that were formerly British colonies.
+When reclaiming parquet in the UK, we tend to find Panga-Panga as opposed to Wenge, because it comes from the parts of Africa that were formerly British colonies.
 We find it was used in late 1950s and early 1960s buildings.
-It seems to…
+It seems to have…

 Reclaimed parquet flooring: